akikuno/TBA-2022-11-08/contents/strategy.md

   <a href="media/files/activity/nintei/sankou_mondai_kako/2019_kaisetsu_r.pdf"
 ```

-You can delete these characters one by one but wait for a minute.
+You can delete these characters one by one but wait a minute⏲️

-Let us focus on separators.
+Let's focus on separators.

 If you separate the text by `"`, you can extract only the links by selecting Field 2.